rositis/quiz/DEVELOPER.md

    and answer storage.
 3. Make sure you module implements `hook_quiz_question_info()`.
 4. Define classes that extend `QuizQuestion` and `QuizQuestionResponse`.
-   For a complete example, see `multichoice.classes.inc` or `truefalse.classes.inc`.
+   For a complete example, see one of the class files in the `includes ` folders in one of the question types, such as the `includes/MultichoiceQuestion.class.inc` and the `includes /MultichoiceResponse.class.inc` files.